3C0D/copy-new/README's Linked Content/To Run Writing Tools Directly from the Source Code.md

 - **build-dev mode**: Debug logs are automatically written to `dist/dev/debug.log` for development analysis
 - **DEV mode**: Debug logs are automatically enabled and appear in console
 - **build-final mode**: No debug file logging (console only)

+**⚠️ Important Note for dev_build Mode:**

+If you previously ran `dev_script.py` and want to test the initial configuration windows in `dev_build` mode, remember to delete the `data_dev.json` file in `dist/dev/` first.
+This ensures you see the first-time setup experience.

 ## 🔧 Manual Setup (Advanced Users)